Registration Hints for Students

 While we use technology in many ways, Lawrence is a place that values face-to-face exchanges and conversations.
-Not all of your registration and other business can be conducted by email, v-mail, or Voyager.
-You will need to meet with faculty advisors and instructors.
+Not all of your registration and other business can be conducted by email or Voyager.
+You may need to meet with faculty advisors and instructors.
 Be sure to introduce yourself.
 Be sure to give your name (full, not nickname) and ID in writing to an instructor if you are asking for approval to register for a class, even if you've had a class with the instructor before; make it easy for them.
 If you need to find a professor's office, phone, or email use Find.

 Know your deadlines.

 Read the Important Term Dates and Deadlines page and check your 'Check Registration Times & Status' page in Voyager BEFORE each term begins.